dask/dask-gateway/docs/source/cluster-options.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to the last examples, here we expose options for users to configure :data:`c.ClusterManager.worker_cores` and :data:`c.ClusterManager.worker_memory`.
+Similar to the last examples, here we expose options for users to configure :data:`c.Backend.worker_cores` and :data:`c.Backend.worker_memory`.
 However, we offer different options to users depending on whether or not the user is a member of the "Power Users" group.